idra-lab/idra-lab.github.io/content/event/irim2024/index.md

 ## Oral Session

-- **Davide Nardi**: We are proud to announce that [Davide Nardi](/author/davide-nardi/) has won the candidature for the best paper.
+- **Award**: We are proud to announce that [Davide Nardi](/author/davide-nardi/) has won the candidature for the best paper.
 He will be presenting his work during the oral session.
 Don't miss this insightful presentation!

 ## Maker Faire Demo